0xMF/toybox/content/post/captain's_log.md

   - output and errors redirected to file is: cmd >& err
 ```

-Fortunately, @ibarra has a [FreeBSD port](https://github.com/ibara/oksh) which compiled and
+Fortunately, @ibara has a [FreeBSD port](https://github.com/ibara/oksh) which compiled and
 installed on FreeBSD and in the ezjail.